What Is A USDA REAP Grant?

 For Both Groups To Be Considered, USDA REAP Grant Applicants Must:

-• Be Financially Solvent.
+- Be Financially Solvent.

 You must show that your business produces enough revenue to cover any project’s operational or maintenance expenses.
-You must also show that you can cover any applicable debt for the solar project’s duration.
+You must also show that you can cover any applicable debt for the duration of the solar project. - Not Have Outstanding Federal Taxes Or Be Delinquent.

-• Be The Owner Of The Business.
+- Be The Owner Of The Business.

 Only the owner of the company can apply for a REAP grant.
-You don’t need to own your business’s location (the building or the property), but you must control that property.
+You don’t need to own your business’s location (the building or the property), but you must control that property. - Only Your Business Can Qualify.

 Residences (houses) are not eligible for the grant, even if they are on the same property as your business (an adjacent home, for example).
-If that is the case, you must demonstrate that 50% or more of the energy benefits resulting from the project will be used for your business.
-We have tools we will share to help you determine this.
+If a home is on your property and shares a meter with your business or farm, you must demonstrate that 50% or more of the energy benefits resulting from the project will be used for your business.
+We have tools we will share to help you determine this. - Have No Judgment Or Debarment To Be Considered.

 A Few More Notes About REAP Grants

-• Grants to fund the installation of Solar Renewable Energy cover up to 50% of the cost of your solar project.
+- Grants to fund the installation of Solar Renewable Energy cover up to 50% of the cost of your solar project.
 It doesn’t mean you will win the entire 50%.

-• The IRS considers REAP grants taxable income; the recipient will receive Form 1099.
+- The IRS considers REAP grants taxable income; the recipient will receive Form 1099.